compulim/react-augmentation/README.md

 class List extends React.Component {
   componentWillReceiveProps(nextProps) {
-    // Remember how many items were removed this.setState(() => ({
+    // Remember how many items were removed
+    // In real world, you should also remember where the item is removed this.setState(() => ({
       numItemsRemoved: Math.max(0, this.props.items.length - nextProps.items.length)
     }))